wonderbirds-katas/AdventOfCode2022/Day07NoSpaceLeftOnDevice/PUZZLE-PART-1.md

 # Day 7: No Space Left On Device

-This file is a copy of the [original puzzle instructions](https://adventofcode.com/2022/day/7):
+This file is a copy of the [original puzzle instructions, part 1](https://adventofcode.com/2022/day/7):

 You can hear birds chirping and raindrops hitting leaves as the expedition proceeds.
 Occasionally, you can even hear much louder sounds in the distance; how big do the animals get out here, anyway?